Summer Paralympic Games: All-time medal table

-Summer Paralympic (1960–2020)
+Summer Paralympics (1960–2024)

 List of Paralympic sports

 A number of different sports have been part of the Paralympic program at one point or another.

 List of Summer Paralympic Games

-Postponed to 2021, due to the COVID-19 pandemic, marking the first time that the Paralympic Games has been postponed.
+Postponed to 24 August to 5 September 2021, due to the COVID-19 pandemic, marking the first time that the Paralympic Games had been postponed.
 They are still called the 2020 Summer Paralympics, even with the change in scheduling to one year later.
-The new dates were later confirmed as 24 August to 5 September 2021.